 The 600-year-old stone tablet inscribed with the life story of the founding Ming Dynasty emperor Zhu Yuanzhang, known as the Imperial Tomb Tablet of the Great Ming 大明皇陵之碑, or the Huangling Bei, stands over 7 meters high and is borne on the back of a stone turtle.
-To my knowledge, no complete translation of this text into English has been published.
-Click here to start from the beginning of the Huangling Bei 皇陵碑 text and scroll through what I’ve translated so far, in 10-line increments.
-Otherwise, the most recent translation and annotation segments are also visible as posts below.
-And you can use the “Huangling Bei texts” tab in the “Categories” sidebar at right for commentary and other categories.
-Enjoy!
+I was able to visit the remote cemetery in northern Anhui Province where this tablet stands, but was surprised to discover that the complete text had never been translated into English.
+I started this blog to amend this discrepancy and launch the first full English translation of this important document.
+Click here to start from the beginning of the Huangling Bei 皇陵碑 text and scroll through the translation in 10-line increments.
+Please feel free to disagree with my word choices and interpretations!
+You can use the “Huangling Bei texts” tab in the “Categories” sidebar at right for commentary and other categories.

 It is interesting that the only time the word 明 is used in the Imperial Tomb Tablet of the Great Ming (大明皇陵之碑) is in the introduction, when Zhu Yuanzhang writes that his essay is meant to “describe the hardships and difficulties, while clarifying the advances and good fortune 述艱難，明昌運.”
 He does not mention that 明, which means “bright” and “clear,” is also the Chinese character Zhu selected as the name for his dynasty, the Ming.